Education and Financial Support

 The ACES is also offers a stipend for ACES members to attend the Society for Institutional & Organizational Economics annual conference, tentatively scheduled for Summer 2021 at the Massachusetts Institute of Technology.
 These stipends will be awarded in honor of Josef Brada for his many decades of service to the field as a scholar, editor and Executive Secretary of the ACES.
 The SIOE conference deals with themes at the core of the ACES mission including culture, history, institutions, political economy and transition.
 Thus, the ACES will provide a $1,200 conference stipend payable after the conference to fifteen members who present a paper.
 If the constraint of fifteen is binding, we will give priority to younger ACES members.

 Additional initiatives to support members and scholars will be posted here and to our member list throughout the year.
 If you are not yet a member, please complete the membership form and submit your annual dues here.

-Lydia Assouad is currently a Ph.D. candidate at the Paris School of Economics and a Visiting Student at the Economics Department at Harvard University.
-She studied mathematics and humanities, including economics, history and sociology at the Ecole Normale Supérieure Paris-Saclay in France and earned her M.Sc. in economic policy analysis at the Paris School of Economics, where she wrote her thesis on income and wealth inequality in the Middle East under the supervision of Thomas Piketty.
-Her research interests lie at the intersection of political economy, economic history, development economics and cultural economics.
-In her current work, she empirically studies the effects of the nation-building policies implemented in Turkey in the 1920s on development.
+Lydia Assouad is a Ph.D. candidate at the Paris School of Economics and was a visiting student at the Economics Department at Harvard University.
+She studied mathematics and humanities, including economics, history and sociology at the Ecole Normale Supérieure Paris-Saclay and earned her M.Sc. in economic policy analysis at the Paris School of Economics, where she wrote her thesis on income and wealth inequality in the Middle East under the supervision of Thomas Piketty.
+Her research interests lie at the intersection of political economy, economic history, development economics with a regional focus on the Middle East.
+In her current work, she studies the effects of the nation-building policies implemented in Turkey in the 1920s on economic and political development.
 She is interested in understanding the determinants of a successful transition from a fragmented society to a nation-state, the relative importance of different tools used by a state to spread a common identity, and the conditions under which they succeed or unravel.